I’ll Still Be Afraid to Talk to You Too

 What was the book trying to tell me?What was the book trying to be about?

 Enter your email address to receive notifications for author Chelsea Martin

-You have been added to the notification list for author Chelsea Martin
+Confirmation link sent to your email to add you to notification list for author Chelsea Martin

 More by this author

 What I wanted to say about Arcade Fire’s “The Suburbs” has everything to do with the movies and TV series I love.